goharbor/website/content/community.md

 If you are ready to jump in and test, add code, or help with documentation, follow the instructions on our [contributing][contributing] documentation for guidance on how to setup Harbor for development.

-You can follow the work we do, see our milestones, and our backlog on our [ZenHub][zenhub] board.
+You can follow the work we do and see our milestones on our [project board][projectboard].
+You can also follow the state of all issues and our backlog on the [ZenHub][zenhub] board.

 ---